ha-anna/ha-anna.github.io/Scrimba_Projects/Roleplaying_game/README.md

 ## Acknowledgments

-Thank you Scrimba's #scrimba-pets channel for the inspiration, as well as other Scrimba's students for their reviews and opinions.
+Thank you, Scrimba #scrimba-pets channel for the inspiration, as well as other Scrimba's students for their reviews and opinions.